 - NO INTEREST OR DIVIDEND PAYMENTS OR VOTING RIGHTS As a holder of the notes, you will not receive interest payments, and you will not have voting rights or rights to receive cash dividends or other distributions or other rights that holders of securities composing the Index would have. - NON-U.S. SECURITIES RISK The equity securities that compose the Index have been issued by non-U.S. companies.
 Investments in securities linked to the value of such non-U.S. equity securities involve risks associated with the securities markets in those countries, including risks of volatility in those markets, governmental intervention in those markets and cross shareholdings in companies in certain countries.
 Also, there is generally less publicly available information about companies in some of these jurisdictions than about U.S. companies that are subject to the reporting requirements of the SEC, and generally non-U.S. companies are subject to accounting, auditing and financial reporting standards and requirements and securities trading rules different from those applicable to U.S. reporting companies.
 The prices of securities in foreign markets may be affected by political, economic, financial and social factors in those countries, or global regions, including changes in government, economic and fiscal policies and currency exchange laws.
-Moreover, the economies in such countries may differ favorably or unfavorably from the economy in the United States in such respects as growth of gross national product, rate of inflation, capital reinvestment, resources and self-sufficiency. - THE NOTES ARE SUBJECT TO CURRENCY EXCHANGE RISK Because the prices of the component securities of the country indices that compose the Index are converted into U.S. dollars for purposes of calculating the value of the component country indices and the Index, your notes will be exposed to currency exchange rate risk with respect to each of the currencies in which the component securities of the Index trade.
-Your net exposure will depend on the extent to which those currencies strengthen or weaken against the U.S. dollar and the relative weight of the component securities in the Index denominated in those currencies.
-If, taking into account the relevant weighting, the U.S. dollar strengthens against those currencies, the value of the Index will be adversely affected and the payment at maturity, if any, may be reduced.

-Of particular importance to potential currency exchange risk are:

-- · existing and expected rates of inflation; - existing and expected interest rate levels; - the balance of payments in the component countries of the Index and the United States and between each country and its major trading partners; - political, civil or military unrest in the component countries of the Index and the United States; and - the extent of governmental surplus or deficit in the component countries of the Index and the United States.
+Moreover, the economies in such countries may differ favorably or unfavorably from the economy in the United States in such respects as growth of gross national product, rate of inflation, capital reinvestment, resources and self-sufficiency. - THE NOTES ARE SUBJECT TO CURRENCY EXCHANGE RISK Because the prices of the equity securities that compose the Index are converted into U.S. dollars for purposes of calculating the level of the Index, holders of the notes will be exposed to currency exchange rate risk with respect to each of the currencies in which the equity securities that compose the Index trade.
+Your net exposure will depend on the extent to which those currencies strengthen or weaken against the U.S. dollar and the relative weight of the equity securities that compose the Index denominated in each of those currencies.
+If, taking into account the relevant weighting, the U.S. dollar strengthens against those currencies, the level of the Index will be adversely affected and the payment at maturity, if any, may be reduced.
+Of particular importance to potential currency exchange risk are: - · existing and expected rates of inflation; - · existing and expected interest rate levels; - the balance of payments in the issuing countries of those currencies and the United States and between each country and its major trading partners; - political, civil or military unrest in the issuing countries of those currencies and the United States; and - the extent of governmental surplus or deficit in the member nations of the issuing countries of those currencies and the United States.

-All of these factors are, in turn, sensitive to the monetary, fiscal and trade policies pursued by the component countries of the Index, the United States and those of other countries important to international trade and finance.
+All of these factors are, in turn, sensitive to the monetary, fiscal and trade policies pursued by the issuing countries of those currencies, the United States and those of other countries important to international trade and finance.